despark/apidoc/README.md

         /**
          * @apiDesc A description of the method
-         * @apiParam string $parameterName required | Description of the parameterName
+         * @apiParam string $parameterName required in_path | Description of the parameterName
          * @apiParam array $parameterName | Description of the parameterName *
          * @apiErr 422 | Validation errors
          * @apiErr 403 | Unauthorized access
-         * @apiResp 200 | Whatever message is send from backedn on sucess */
+         * @apiResp 200 | Whatever message is send from backend on sucess */
-        public function saveDesign($newsletterId, DesignRequest $request){}
+        public function saveDesign($id, DesignRequest $request){}

 - @apiDesc - A description of the method
 - @apiParam - There is no limit of parameters.
 Parameters can be required or not required.
-If word required is typed the parameter is marked as required.
+If **word required** is typed the parameter is marked as **required**.
 Check the example.

     Params types:
     - string